 This new Oura Ring Review focusses on my experiences with it.
 Verifying its accuracy for some of the more involved data requires a laboratory which, unfortunately, I do not have.

-Here is a study which shows very promising results from the previous generation of Oura Ring (2017) I believe that Oura have more scientific studies to publish soon.
+Here is a study which shows very promising results from the previous generation of Oura Ring (2017) I believe that Oura has more scientific studies to publish soon.

 Science: Link to: nih.gov